-To speed up calculations Cohiba divides the <output-grid> area into smaller rectangles8.
+To speed up calculations Cohiba divides the <output-grid> area into smaller rectangles.
 A subset of the N well points are selected for each rectangle.
 The subset contains all well points within the rectangle as well as all well points within a neighborhood of the rectangle defined by the variogram ranges.
-The number of well points in the subset and therefore the size of \mathbf{Z} , \mathbf{F} , $\mathbf{k}(\mathbf{x})$ and \mathbf{K} , can be dramatically reduced in this way giving short execution time even with thousands of well points.
+The number of well points in the subset and therefore the size of Z, F, k(x) and K, can be dramatically reduced in this way giving short execution time even with thousands of well points.
 The approach is an adaption of the ideas presented in Vigsnes et al. (2017).

-It is easy to see that Bayesian kriging becomes simple kriging if $\Sigma_0 \to 0$ since all expressions involving Σ_0 vanish.
-It is also possible to show that Bayesian kriging becomes unversal kriging if $\Sigma_0 \to \infty$ (Omre and Halvorsen, 1989).
-This limit is not numerically stable so we discourage the specification of large uncertainties in Σ_0 .
+It is easy to see that Bayesian kriging becomes simple kriging if $\Sigma_0 \rightarrow 0$ since all expressions involving $\Sigma_0$ vanish.
+It is also possible to show that Bayesian kriging becomes unversal kriging if $\Sigma_0 \rightarrow \infty$ (Omre and Halvorsen, 1989).
+This limit is not numerically stable so we discourage the specification of large uncertainties in $\Sigma_0$ .